Hezbollah: During the Bosnian War

 Hezbollah provided fighters to fight on the Bosnian Muslim side during the Bosnian War, as part of the broader Iranian involvement.
 "The Bosnian Muslim government is a client of the Iranians", wrote Robert Baer, a CIA agent stationed in Sarajevo during the war.
 "If it's a choice between the CIA and the Iranians, they'll take the Iranians any day."
-By war's end, public opinion polls showed some 86 percent Bosnian Muslims had a positive opinion of Iran.
+By the war's end, public opinion polls showed some 86% Bosnian Muslims had a positive opinion of Iran.
 In conjunction, Hezbollah initially sent 150 fighters to fight against the Bosnian Serb Army, the Bosnian Muslims' main opponent in the war.
 All Shia foreign advisors and fighters withdrew from Bosnia at the end of conflict.